KunjingYang/FMTD/README.md

-# IMTD
+# fMTD

-IMTD is a new tensor decomposition method.
+FMTD is a new tensor decomposition method.